-- open-ended (constructed-response) items in Language Arts and Mathematics (all grades and courses); - a writing component (in response to passages read by students) at every grade level and course within the Language Arts assessment; - norm-referenced items in all content areas and courses to complement the criterion-referenced information and to provide a national comparison; and - a transition to online administration over time, with online administration considered the primary mode of administration and paper/pencil as a backup until the transition is complete.
+- open-ended (constructed-response) items in Language Arts and Mathematics (all grades and courses); - a writing component (in response to passages read by students) at every grade level and course within the Language Arts assessment; - norm-referenced items in all content areas and courses to complement the criterion-referenced information and to provide a national comparison; and - a transition to online administration over time, with online administration considered the primary mode of administration and paper/pencil as a back-up until the transition is complete.

-The primary mode of administration for the Georgia Milestones program is online, with the goal of completing the transition from paper/pencil within five years after the inaugural administration (i.e., the 2014-2015 school year).
+The primary mode of administration for the Georgia Milestones program is online, with the goal of completing the transition from paper/pencil within five years after the inaugural administration (i.e., the

+Georgia Department of Education October 2014 • Page 2 of 27 All rights reserved.
+2014-2015 school year).
 Paper/pencil test materials (such as Braille) will remain available for students with disabilities who may require them in order to access the assessment.